Last Updated on December 3, 2018

-Are you forced to abandon milk because you can't tolerate it?
+Are you forced to abandon dairy milk because you can't tolerate it?
 Do you want to downshift your dairy consumption?
 If you like the taste of coconut, then coconut milk nutrition could be a wonderful milk and/or cream alternative for you.
-As you might already know, downshifting dairy is part of our 52 Clean Eating Habits challenge.
+But first, let's take a closer look at the components of coconut in general.

 Coconut milk nutrition facts

 Unsweetened coconut milk is usually clean and free from additives.
-This flavor-rich beverage contains many valuable minerals like magnesium, potassium, phosphor, and calcium in addition to trace minerals like iron, manganese, copper, and zinc.
+This fiber-rich, flavorful beverage, contains many valuable minerals like magnesium, potassium, phosphor, and calcium, in addition, to trace minerals like iron, manganese, copper, and zinc.
 To top it off, coconut is rich in all B-vitamins and vitamin E.

-The only thing you should be aware of when consuming coconut milk is its high energy density: A glass of coconut milk (250 ml) supplies approximately 400 kcal.
+The only thing you should be aware of when consuming this plant-based drink is its high energy density: A glass of coconut milk (250 ml) supplies approximately 400 kcal.
 That is not really a problem as the satiation effect of it is very high, but an unconscious consumption could quickly lead to excess energy.
 We’ll talk about this more in a minute.

 That's why coconut milk can help with weight loss.
 But that's not all.

 As with any healthy and delicious food, you have to watch how much you eat.
-Any food is okay in moderation, but consuming too much coconut milk isn’t good for you.
-It is really easy to go overboard with coconut milk shakes, coconut milk desserts, coconut milk smoothies, coconut milk soups, coconut milk for coffee etc.
+Any food is okay in moderation, but consuming too much of it isn’t good for you.
+It is really easy to go overboard with coconut milk based shakes, desserts, smoothies, soups, coconut milk for coffee etc.

-If you want to maintain your weight or even lose some pounds, then you should limit your coconut milk intake to 60 ml (1/3 cup) per day.
+If you want to maintain your weight or even lose some pounds, then you should limit your intake to 60 ml (1/3 cup) per day.

 Sources for coconut milk

-Do you want to eat clean with coconut milk nutrition but you are unsure which type to buy?
-The manufacturer Aroy-D offers a clean coconut milk completely free of any additives or preservatives.
-You can buy it in cartons from diverse retailers, among others, and also at Amazon:
+Do you want to reap the health benefits of coconut milk but you are unsure which type to buy?
+The manufacturer Aroy-D offers a clean nut drink completely free of any additives or preservatives.
+You can buy it in cartons from diverse retailers, among others, and also on Amazon: